openebs/dynamic-localpv-provisioner/docs/quickstart.md

        # type.
 Default is 'ext4'.
        #- name: FSType
        #  value: "xfs"
-       #Only blockdevices with all the labels
+       #Only BlockDevices with all the labels
-       # mentioned here will be used
+       # mentioned here will be used.
        #- name: BlockDeviceSelectors
        #  data:
        #    ndm.io/driveType: "SSD"
+       #    ndm.io/fsType: "ext4"
   provisioner: openebs.io/local
   reclaimPolicy: Delete
   #It is necessary to have volumeBindingMode as WaitForFirstConsumer